Freak of Nature: Release

-For the US edition of the album, three tracks from the album were remixed ("One Day in Your Life", "You'll Never Be Alone", and "Don't Stop (Doin' It)").
-A new track, "I Thought I Told You That", a collaboration with Faith Evans, was also included on the US album.
-A collectors edition of the album was released in Europe in November 2002, featuring a bonus disc containing "I Thought I Told You That", a cover version of the Disney song "Someday My Prince Will Come", and "Boom" (which served as the 2002 FIFA World Cup official song), as well as three remixes and two live recordings.
+For the US edition of the album, three tracks, "One Day in Your Life", "You'll Never Be Alone", and "Don't Stop (Doin' It)", were remixed for inclusion.
+The release also featured a newly recorded song, "I Thought I Told You That", a collaboration with R&B singer Faith Evans.
+A European collector's edition followed in November 2002, expanding the album with a bonus disc that included "I Thought I Told You That", a cover of the Disney standard "Someday My Prince Will Come", and "Boom".
+The edition also added three remixes alongside two live recordings, further extending the album’s promotional cycle across European markets.